ksrikar1234/Engineering-Problem-analysers-and-Solvers/README.md

 # Engineering-Problem-analysers-and-Solvers
-Octave/MatLab script files and text documents for automated problem solving
+Octave script files and text documents for automated problem solving.

+### Requirements
+1.'
+GNU Octave 4.2 minimum '
+2.'
+Symbolic Package '

+### Usage
+Use them directly as functions by importing them to your working directory